Pay affiliates more for real leads – not for junk

 But what if you could delay a pixel fire until you’ve had a chance to further validate and score the lead?

-By using the ActiveProspect platform and housing the pixel in your LeadConduit flow, you can choose a different moment for the pixel to fire, such as when the form is submitted to LeadConduit, or after the submitted lead has been validated and scored.
+By using the ActiveProspect platform and housing the server pixel in your LeadConduit flow instead of in a web page, you can choose a different moment for the pixel to fire, such as when the form is submitted to LeadConduit, or after the submitted lead has been validated and scored.
 You can even fire unique pixels for every lead source or campaign.

 You can set rules in your LeadConduit flow to “suppress” the pixel fire until you have verified the lead.
 In real-time, you can validate that the lead is real, contactable, and fits with your buyer profile (i.e. age, location, gender, etc.).
 Only if it fits your custom criteria is the pixel fired — and if you don’t fire the pixel, the lead is rejected.
 And because the pixel tracking rules are part of your workflow, they can be altered without changing the code.